FactorOfTheThird/py-todo-app-cli/README.md

 ```

 To add a new command, simply add a new entry in the dictionary where the key is the command and the value is the function that will be executed when running the command.

+## Notes

+It was a nice project to get me started.
+Honestly it deserves a proper re-write at some point down the line.

+### Known limitations
+- No data persistence between sessions without manual save/load
+- No task editing functionality
+- Some extra error handling

+### Future improvements
+- Auto-save on exit
+- Task priority levels
+- Due dates and reminders
+- Better input validation